Data Dashboard

 This chart has an interactive menu!

-According to the USDA Census of Agriculture, which is generally believed to undercount this measure, Edible agricultural products made up 32% of the total value of agricultural sales in 2002 and 52% in 2017.
-Vegetables and melons made up the majority of edible agricultural product sales, followed by products whose values were suppressed, milk, and aquaculture.
+According to the USDA Census of Agriculture, which is generally believed to undercount this measure, edible agricultural products made up 41.8% ($37.2 million) of the total value of agricultural sales in 2022.
+Vegetables and melons made up the majority of edible agricultural product sales, followed by fruits and berries, and cattle.
+Newport County actually accounted for the highest percentage of total edible product sales (14.6%), followed by Washington (13.8%), and Providence (11.8%) counties.

-Data sources: USDA Census of Agriculture, multiple years.
+Data sources: USDA Census of Agriculture, Table 2: Market Value of Agricultural Products Sold, multiple years.
+Adjusted for inflation to 2025 dollars.

 This chart has an interactive menu!